- Law Offices of Shana E. Thompson

 In some cases, after the trial court makes the award, an unexpected change in circumstances occurs that prompts one side to request a modification of the maintenance award.

 Under RCW 26.09.170(1)(b), a court in the state of Washington can modify a maintenance obligation when the moving party demonstrates that a "substantial change in circumstances" occurred that the parties did not contemplate at the time of the initial dissolution decree.

 If you are interested in learning more about a post-decree modification of maintenance in Seattle or King County, WA, contact an experienced divorce attorney at Law Offices of Shana E. Thompson.
 We can help you determine whether a substantial change in circumstances has actually occurred and how the court might address that situation.
 We also represent clients in actions to modify child support or modify a parenting plan.

 Our King County Family Law attorneys represent clients throughout Seattle, Bellevue and Kent.
 We also represent clients in Snohomish County, Washington, including Everett, Lynnwood and Edmonds.
-Call (206) 712-2756 today to schedule a consultation free of charge.
+Call (206) 712-2756 today to schedule your first consultation.

 - Change in Circumstances to Modify Alimony in Washington

 - Additional Resources

 The term “change in circumstances” refers to changes in the obligor spouse's financial ability to pay while accounting for the other spouse's necessities.
 RCW 26.09.170(5)(b) provides that “[a]n obligor's voluntary unemployment or voluntary underemployment, by itself, is not a substantial change of circumstances.